-How to plot polar coordinates on a graph.
+How to plot ordered pairs on a graph.

 A. Learning about polar coordinates:

 If you are still unsure about how to plot polar points on a graph grid, or you would like to try our fun polar coordinate plotter, we recommend this section (part A), otherwise, you can proceed to part B.

 Step 1 Download the free support file…We have created a Maths Helper Plus document containing the completed example from this topic.
 You can use this to practice the steps described below, and as a starting point for solving your own problems.

 File name: ‘Coordinate plotter (polar).mhp’ File size: 21kb

 Click here to download the file.